22 Things to Know Before Moving to Colorado Springs

 If you're considering moving to Colorado Springs, this article will give you insight into the pros and cons of the area.
 Colorado Springs has a unique personality, unlike any other city in the country.

 I own a real estate brokerage in Colorado Springs and am a Realtor who works in every part of this city.
-I've worked in every neighborhood and have boots-on-the-ground experience with the area. lovingly refer to as "The Springs."
-My family and I relocated to Colorado Springs from Houston, Texas, in 2014, but began visiting and researching the different areas in 2008.
+I've worked in every neighborhood and have boots-on-the-ground experience with the area lovingly called "The Springs."
+My family and I relocated to Colorado Springs from Houston, Texas, in 2014, but we began visiting and researching the different areas in 2008.
 I've also lived in several other States, which gives me a unique perspective.

 Here is a quick reference to all the topics that I'll cover.
 You can use the reference guide below to jump to the parts that most interest you.